The Financial Reporting Effects of Tax-Deductible Goodwill Impairments

-We investigate how special tax deductions for goodwill impairments influence financial reporting decisions.
-Unlike most countries, Luxembourg allows tax deductions for goodwill impairments without the need to dispose of any assets.
+We investigate how tax-deductible goodwill impairments influence financial reporting decisions.
+Unlike most countries, Luxembourg allows tax deductions for financial statement goodwill impairments.
 We predict and find that large multinational firms with subsidiaries in Luxembourg are more likely to write down goodwill, and write down larger amounts of goodwill on average, than large multinational firms without subsidiaries in Luxembourg.
-However, we find that conditional on recording a goodwill impairment, the existence of a Luxembourg subsidiary does not affect the amount of each goodwill write-down.
-We find that the relation between Luxembourg subsidiaries and impairments is focused in firms that otherwise have stronger financial reporting incentives to avoid impairments.
-These findings are consistent with tax deductibility of goodwill impairments reducing the costs of impairments.
-We contribute to the literature on the interaction between book and tax reporting, the determinants of goodwill impairments, and the effects of book-tax conformity.
-This study is one of the few that look at the mechanisms through which firms avoid tax, in particular, examining a previously unexplored aspect of tax haven usage.
+However, conditional on impairing goodwill, the existence of a Luxembourg subsidiary does not affect the amount of each impairment.
+Consistent with the tax deductibility of goodwill impairments reducing the financial reporting costs of impairments, the relation between Luxembourg subsidiaries and impairments is focused in firms that have stronger financial reporting incentives to avoid impairments.
+We contribute to the literatures on interactions between book and tax reporting, determinants of goodwill impairments, effects of book-tax conformity, and specific mechanisms through which firms avoid tax.

 Keywords: Tax Havens, Goodwill, Impairments, Write-Offs, Book-Tax Conformity, Tax Planning, Tax Avoidance

 Suggested Citation: Suggested Citation